 |Acceptance Rate (2017)||75%*||89%*|

 |Graduation Rate (for those who began their studies in 2011)||54%*||65%*|

 The University of Louisville is a public research university with three campuses across the city and in eastern Jefferson County.
 An undergraduate game design and programming course is offered through the university's school of engineering.
 Students can also pursue a computer science and computer engineering degree program to take classes relevant to game design.

 Game Design and Programming

 This is a 3-credit course that's offered in spring, fall and summer semesters.
 Computer game design techniques will be studied in addition to game engines and multimedia and game programming.

 Bellarmine University is a private university located in the Highlands neighborhood of Louisville.
 Students at Bellarmine can enroll in an interdisciplinary program with classes in game design.

 Bachelor of Arts in Design, Arts and Technology

 This interdisciplinary program encompasses communication, information technology, music and art.
 The program is a double major that complements a student's primary major, preferably in the arts, business or communication.
 Classes that are required in the program include computer hardware and software, technology ventures studio, color imaging, graphic communication, music recording technology, software application studio, video art and multimedia communication.
-Students also must complete a senior capstone project, an internship and a special topics class in design, arts and technology.
+Students also must complete an internship and a special topics class in design, arts and technology.